Access Control

 list(list(string)) not required

-Note: this rule criteria may not be used for the bypass policy the minimum required authentication level to identify the subject is one_factor.
+This rule criteria may not be used for the bypass policy the minimum required authentication level to identify the subject is one_factor.
 See Rule Matching Concept 2 for more information.

 This criteria matches identifying characteristics about the subject.
 Currently this is either user or groups the user belongs to.
 This allows you to effectively control exactly what each user is authorized to access or to specifically require two-factor authentication to specific users.
 Subjects must be prefixed with the following prefixes to specifically match a specific part of a subject.